 Guglielmo joined Watsi on February 12th, 2021.
-Seven months ago, Guglielmo joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Guglielmo's most recent donation traveled 3,300 miles to support Martha, a farmer and mother from Kenya, to fund breast cancer treatment.
+17 other people also joined Watsi on that day!
+Guglielmo's most recent donation traveled 3,300 miles to support Esbon, a newborn baby from Kenya, to fund urgent surgery for his leg.

 Martha, a passionate mother of 7 and a widow, is farmer in Kenya.
 She is hardworking and enjoys doing her house chores.
 Martha cultivates crops on her two-acre ancestral property.
 She has no other source of income and relies upon her friends and relatives to support her livelihood.
 Martha has just been diagnosed with breast cancer.
 Without treatment, the cancer may spread to other organs.
 A mastectomy, a surgery to remove breast tissue, has been suggested to rid her body of cancer and to prevent the cancer from metastasizing.
 Our medical partner, African Mission Healthcare Foundation (AMH), is requesting $1110 to cover the cost of a mastectomy for Martha.
 The procedure is scheduled to take place on September 7th, 2021.
 After treatment, Martha will hopefully return to a cancer-free life.
 Martha says, “I thought I would age peacefully and raise my children.
 They need me since they do not have their father.
 I hope this surgery helps me to get rid of the cancer and live a normal life.”